openshift/jenkins/README.md

 With any local builds, if for example you plan on submitting a PR to this repository, you still build the same way as with OpenShift v3 with respect to the `make` invocations.

 Be aware, no support in any way is provided for running images created from any of the `Dockerfile.localdev` files.
 And in fact the images hosted on both quay.io and the Red Hat Container Catalog are based off the `Dockerfile.rhel7` files.

+And lastly, as part of 4.x cluster installs, the OpenShift Jenkins image version corresponding to the cluster version is part of the image payload for the install.
+So the `jenkins` ImageStream in the `openshift` namespace will have image references that point to the image registry associated with your install instead of these public registries noted above.
+There is also an ImageStream for each of the agent images in the `openshift` namespace in 4.x installs.

 Startup notes for the Jenkins core image